do-community/cloud_haiku/_haikus/2022_hacktoberfest_silhouette.md

 ---
 Silhouette fades in

-Grabs keyboard to start PR
+Grabs keyboard

-Viva Hacktoberfest!
+To writes PR